Team

 Originally from Vancouver Island, Lizzy is a graduate of the Music Therapy program at Capilano University.
 Before beginning her music therapy training, Lizzy completed a BSc in psychology at the University of Victoria with a minor in applied ethics.
 Currently, Lizzy is completing the Master of Social Work (MSW) program at UBC Okanagan.
 Throughout her education, Lizzy has been passionate about lifespan research and bringing her understanding of bio-psycho-social-spiritual frameworks into her clinical practice.

-Lizzy’s areas of expertise include:
+Lizzy’s areas of interest include:

 • End-of-life and palliative care